 The next step to avoid being charged again would be to cancel your plan and remove your Projects to go back on the Free plan.

 Will I be able to keep access to my script breakdown after downgrading my account?

 Yes, you'll be able to access what has already been broken down on your Breakdown page.
 However, you will not be able to tag any additional elements.

 When I try to downgrade to the Free version, it says "You can only have 1 Project" which I do.

-If you only have 1 Project on your Project Overview page, but it's not letting you downgrade, double-check your Inactive Projects.
+If you only have 1 Project on your Project Overview page, but it's not letting you downgrade, double-check your Archived Projects that are inactive.